Chapter Fifty Four - Salvage

 Armand Laker might be important to us, but he was no more than a cockroach to them.

-I glanced at Jason, and he, who'd gotten all the lore of the Presidium, all the bits of
+I glanced at Jason who'd gotten all the lore of the Presidium.
+I was going to speak when Ian, said;

 "You want to bet Rhyse spins it so that the Dalmar are at fault?"